DiogoCarapito/blog/content/posts/2_webapps_and_tutorials.md

 ---

-This week has been exiting.
+This week has been exciting.
 I have this **NLP project** cooking inside my head (for some time now) and I’ve been speeding through many youtube tutorials on both backend and frontend structure.

-For the backend I’ve been cruising through **[Pinecone](https://www.pinecone.io/)**, **[LangChain](https://langchain.readthedocs.io/en/latest/#)** and **OpenAI API**, thanks to tutorials form **[James Briggs](https://www.youtube.com/@jamesbriggs)** and **[Data independent](https://www.youtube.com/@DataIndependent)**.
+For the backend, I’ve been cruising through **[Pinecone](https://www.pinecone.io/)**, **[LangChain](https://langchain.readthedocs.io/en/latest/#)** and **OpenAI API**, thanks to tutorials from **[James Briggs](https://www.youtube.com/@jamesbriggs)** and **[Data independent](https://www.youtube.com/@DataIndependent)**.
 Google colab has been my best friend.

-Even though the backend is the new exiting stuff, I have a sweet spot for the way it’s presented.
+Even though the backend is the new exciting stuff, I have a sweet spot for the way it’s presented.
 The frontend must:
 - use Pyhton as main language
 - have a fast learning curve and easy development
 - produce a clean, intuitive and beautiful tool

-I started with **Flask/Dash** vs **Django**, and after some thought, since i have built with it before, I picked Dash.
-I ended up building a scafold, the development was faster this time arround but it required some hardcode.
+I started with **Flask/Dash** vs **Django**, and after some thought, since I have built with it before, I picked Dash.
+I ended up building a scaffold, the development was faster this time around but it required some hardcode.
 The result was OK but not stunning.
 Dash is pretty taxing on layout and design.
-I deployed it on render (that was a first :smile:)
+I deployed it on render (that was a first!)

 Last night I discovered **[Streamlit](https://streamlit.io/)**.
-I was captivated by it’s beauty and simplicity and ended up creating a simple scafolding witht he help of [Fanilo](https://www.youtube.com/@andfanilo), [Misra Turp](https://www.youtube.com/@misraturp) and [Coding Is Fun](https://www.youtube.com/@CodingIsFun) tutorials.
+I was captivated by its beauty and simplicity and ended up creating a simple scaffolding with the help of [Fanilo](https://www.youtube.com/@andfanilo), [Misra Turp](https://www.youtube.com/@misraturp) and [Coding Is Fun](https://www.youtube.com/@CodingIsFun) tutorials.

-This morning I stumbled again on [Pynecone](https://pynecone.io/) (different pinecone) and I was amazed (thanks to NeuralNine’s [video](https://www.youtube.com/watch?v=ur4fCNMPp0I)), it seem to a have all I need for my simple implementation.
+This morning I stumbled again on [Pynecone](https://pynecone.io/) (different pinecone) and I was amazed (thanks to NeuralNine’s [video](https://www.youtube.com/watch?v=ur4fCNMPp0I)), it seem to have all I need for my simple implementation.
 It’s on alpha stage, but I guess I’ll give it a try.

-If that wasn’t enought, it seems that [FastAPI](https://fastapi.tiangolo.com/) can also serve as a framework for a webapp.
+If that wasn’t enough, it seems that [FastAPI](https://fastapi.tiangolo.com/) can also serve as a framework for a webapp.
 This will be fun…

-I’m not sure what framework will I end up with.
+I’m not sure what framework I will end up with.
 Let’s keep going!

 Some stuff I found useful this week: